 The pus that appears in the throat should not be removed with your finger or swab as it will continue to form until the inflammation improves, and doing so may create wounds, as well as worsening the pain and swelling in that area.
 However, it is important to remember that the presence of yellow or whitish spots on the tonsils, without other symptoms, may be just a sign of tonsil stones.

-Treatment should be done according to the cause of the infection, which can be diagnosed by a general practitioner or otorhinolaryngologist, thereby alleviating body pain and fever that may also be present, in addition to treating inflammation.
+Treatment should be carried out according to the cause of the infection, which must be diagnosed by a general practitioner or otolaryngologist.

-- Anti-inflammatory drugs, such as ibuprofen, nimesulide, ketoprofen: to improve inflammation, redness, difficulty swallowing and fever;
+- Anti-inflammatory drugs, such as ibuprofen, nimesulide and ketoprofen: to improve inflammation, redness, difficulty swallowing and fever;

-- Corticosteroids, such as prednisone or dexamethasone: are used when anti-inflammatory drugs do not solve the problem or the sore throat is intense;
+- Corticosteroids, such as prednisone or dexamethasone: these are used when anti-inflammatory drugs do not solve the problem, or the sore throat is intense;